4 Keys to the Perfect Cold Brew Coffee

 With so many cold brew products on the market these days why should you make your own?
 It’s simple—money and control!

-In studying commercial cold brew coffees, I found that the majority of companies are using beans from Central and South America.
+Location: In studying commercial cold brew coffees, I found that the majority of companies are using beans from Central and South America.
+In my testing, this has been my favorite as well.
+I have also had good success with Kona blends.

-The other important factor related to beans is the degree of roast.
-Light to medium roasts are my favorite.
+Roast: Degree of roast seems to affect flavor as much or more than bean origin.
+Medium roasts are my favorite.
 I find that dark and French roasts lend a smoky nuance to the coffee that I don’t like.
 Some commercial cold brew makers opt for a blend of roasts.

 - Find a local roaster that can sell you freshly roasted beans